PingjunChen/FUC/docs/mount_ntfs_to_mac.rst

-mount ntfs disk to mac
+Mount ntfs disk to mac for editing
 ========

 Find device information